bookkeeper calculating their best bridging loan deposit

 Can you get a 100% bridge loan?

-Obtaining 100% bridge finance, a no deposit bridging loan, is extremely challenging and rare.
+Obtaining 100% bridge finance, a no-deposit bridging loan, is extremely challenging and rare.
 Lenders are generally reluctant to offer such loans due to the high risk involved.

 However, in exceptional cases, it might be possible if the borrower can provide additional security or collateral, such as another property or significant assets.